The Special Needs Prgram

 - Police check

-Programs in Ghana are based in the small coastal town of Senya Beraku, 2 ½ hours drive west of the capital city, Accra.
+This program is based in Ankamu, 67 kms from the capital city, Accra.
 Situated on the Gulf of Guinea in the tropical Atlantic Ocean volunteers here have access to beaches, waterfalls, forest walks and historic forts and castles.

 Ghana is Africa at its best!
 Friendly and welcoming people, easy transport options and natural and historic attractions make this destination a pleasure to spend time in.
 Volunteers in Senya Beraku have the chance to soak up the rich culture and and hospitality of Ghana!